 2. They prioritize communication with their spouses.

-Another way Risk Takers win is to communicate their ideas to their spouse.
+Another way Risk Takers win is to communicate their ideas to their spouses.
 A team of two tennis players beats a solo player every time (unless maybe that player is Serena Williams).
 No amount of money replaces the “profit” of a happy marriage.

 So Risk Takers profit more when they communicate with their spouses and pick their time wisely.
 Bring your spouse in on your ideas, BUT at the right time.